chelseabai/Audio-VR-Shooting-Game/README.md

         beatTarget.transform.localScale = new Vector3(0.25f,0.25f,0.25f);
         Instantiate(beatTarget, new Vector3 (x,y,z), Quaternion.identity);

-I later managed to add various sound components to the targets and also made the targets rotating while travelling towards the player.
-I also implemented the destroy animation when the target is hit.
+I later managed to add various sound components to the targets and also made the targets rotating while travelling towards the player at different speeds.
+I also implemented the destroy animation when the target is hit and tailored the final numbers into a scoring panel displaying over the VR camera view.

 ## Build & Development